fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 ## Configuring the Label Distance and Clearance

 Now, you already know how to customize the labels and the label lines in a chart.
-Here let's discuss how to configure the label distance and clearance of a chart.
+Here let's discuss how to configure the label distance of a chart.

 To configure the label distance and clearance, follow the steps given below: